0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 You'll live with it (*x4*)
 ```

-- Specifically calls out that the narrator is a trans man for the first time in teh whole album
+- Specifically calls out that the narrator is a trans man for the first time in the whole album
 	- Statistics here regarding sexual abuse
 	- Recognize that transmen are even more transparent than other demographics due to heteronormativity
 - Filtered kid refers to HRT/hormone blockers